AndrewJustinW/Practice-Repo/README.md

 # Practice Repo

-Repo to hold practice/learning projects and other code.
+Repo to hold practice/learning projects and other code. \
+Combined the projects into one React Project so that they can share the same URL.

 ## Projects